The opening of the ancient tomb of Newgrange in County Meath, Ireland, perfectly aligns with the rising sun every winter solstice.

 While excavating, Campbell’s men “came at last to a very broad flat stone, rudely carved, and placed edgewise at the bottom of the Mount.
 This they discovered to be the Door of a Cave…”

 Welsh naturalist Edward Lhuyd soon popped by for a visit.
 Lhuyd drew up the first known map of Newgrange.

 Over the next few centuries, historians wildly speculated as to Newgrange’s origins.
 Did the Phoenicians trek over from the Levant to build this giant tomb?
 Did Roman soldiers build a subterranean temple of the god Mithras here?
 Nope, as Professor Michael O’Kelly discovered in the 20th century.

 O’Kelly excavated Newgrange between 1962 and 1975.
-He worked tirelessly to preserve the deteriorating state of the tomb, stopping the general public from taking “souvenirs” home with them.
+He worked tirelessly to preserve the deteriorating tomb, stopping the general public from taking “souvenirs” home with them.
 And in December 1967, O’Kelly made the most remarkable discovery of all.
 He stood in the passage tomb’s narrow pathway and watched sunlight shine through at last.

 Today, Newgrange is still a site of international importance.
 Archaeologists discover new features in Brú na Bóinne all the time — most recently, due to an epic drought.
 But newcomers also come to Newgrange for spiritual reasons.
 Those seeking mystical connections to ancient Ireland flock there each winter solstice.
 Only a few people are allowed in to see the sunlight stream through the opening, but all celebrate the annual celestial happening in ancient fashion — together.